MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/add-storage.md

 Here are the possible storage combinations that are supported in both Physical DPM server or Virtual DPM Server scenario.

-- Internal SSD and HDD
+- SSD and HDD directly attached to DPM Server
-- External SSD and HDD
+- SSD and HDD from external storage
-- Internal SSD, External HDD
+- SSD directly attached to DPM Server and HDD from external storage

 > [!NOTE]